 Skip to content

-Contextual Safeguarding is an approach to understanding, and responding to, young people’s experiences of significant harm beyond their families.
+Contextual Safeguarding is an approach to understanding and responding to young people’s experiences of significant harm beyond their families.
 It recognises that the different relationships that young people form in their neighbourhoods, schools and online can feature violence and abuse.
 Parents and carers have little influence over these contexts, and young people’s experiences of extra-familial abuse can undermine parent-child relationships.
+Therefore, children’s social-care practitioners and child-protection systems need to engage with individuals and sectors that do have influence over/within extra-familial contexts, and recognise that assessment of, and intervention with, these spaces (and the systems and services that can cause harm in these spaces) are a critical part of safeguarding practices.
+Contextual Safeguarding, therefore, expands the objectives of child-protection systems in recognition of the fact that young people are vulnerable to abuse beyond their front doors.

 Contextual Safeguarding Research Programme Strategy 2024-2029